Rayshard Brooks: Mayor of Atlanta demands new reforms for Police Department

-Atlanta police is allowed to use deadly force
+Atlanta police will be allowed to use lethal force

-Prior the officer shot and killed Rayshard Brooks last Friday, Atlanta police policy allowed officers to use deadly force to apprehend a suspected felon when the officer “reasonably believes that the suspect possesses a deadly weapon or any object, device, or instrument which, when used offensively against a person, is likely to or actually does result in serious bodily injury to the officer or others.”
+Prior to the shooting of Rayshard Brooks on Friday, Atlanta police policy allowed officers to use lethal force to apprehend a suspected criminal when the officer “reasonably believes that the suspect possesses a deadly weapon or any object, device, or instrument which, when used offensively against a person, is likely to or actually does result in serious bodily injury to the officer or others.”

 During yesterday’s press conference Bottoms clearly stated that the Atlanta police department should make clear that officers are expected to be “guardians, not warriors” within the community.
 Also she said that prior to the killing of Brooks and amid Floyd’s protests they were analyzing to change the department’s use-of-force policy.

 - RYDER CUP 2021 Ryder Cup 2021 full schedule: participants, match dates, and times